rtyler/brokenco.de/_posts/2019-03-12-announcing-the-cdf.md

 Today the [Continuous Delivery Foundation](http://cd.foundation) officially launches, marking the completion of almost two years of work.
-Starting at the 2017 Jenkins World Contributor Summit where we discussed a "Jenkins Software Foundation", to the 2018 Open Source Leadership Summit where the concept evolved into a continuous delivery focused organization, culminating in what we have today: a strong group of organizations and initial projects banding together for under the
+Starting at the 2017 Jenkins World Contributor Summit where we, the [Jenkins project](https://jenkins.io) discussed a "Jenkins Software Foundation", to the 2018 Open Source Leadership Summit where the concept evolved into a continuous delivery focused organization, culminating in what we have today: a strong group of organizations and initial projects banding together for under the